Our corporate governance framework

 The Board Committees

-The Board is supported in its work by four key committees.
+The Board is supported in its work by five key committees.
 The work of the Committees is essential to the effective operation of the Board.
 The Committees consider in greater depth and detail, on behalf of the Board, issues relevant to their Terms of Reference, and report to the Board after every meeting.
 The current members of the Committees can be found in the Board and Executive Committee page.

 Ken Hanna, Audit Committee Chairman